AustralianBioCommons/braker/docs/workflows.md

 2. *BAMTOOLS* 		- a programmer's API and an end-user's toolkit for handling BAM files.
 3. *BLAST*			- a tool to find regions of similiarity between biological sequences.
 4. *EXONERATE* 		- a generic tool for pairwise sequence comparison.
+5. *GENEMARK-ES* 	-
-5. *GENOMETHREADER* - a software tool to compute gene structure predictions.
+6. *GENOMETHREADER* - a software tool to compute gene structure predictions.
-6. *SAMTOOLS* 		- a suite of programs for interacting with high-throughput sequencing data.
+7. *SAMTOOLS* 		- a suite of programs for interacting with high-throughput sequencing data.

 Documentation structure: